 - I’ve found that cheaper cuts of meat cook up better when slow cooked.

 - If you’re entertaining a large group a Crock Pot can double as a chafing dish to keep food warm and make it easy to serve.

 - As a busy working parent, you can throw that night’s dinner into your Crock Pot before your leave for work, and when you arrive home, dinner is cooked and ready.

 I know that my blog readers enjoy slow cooker cooking because some of the posts I’ve written over the years have continued to be the most read.
 Rather than have you clicking all over this blog to find those really easy slow cooker recipes, I’ve decided to take all of those recipes and posts and put them in one, round up blog post–this one!
-Read on for ways to use your Crock Pot slow cooker for Christmas breakfast, Cinco de Mayo recipes, and everyday meals to feed your family, such as fried chicken in the Crock Pot.

-Here are the 5 Crock-Pot and slow cooker recipes I’ve shared over the years.
+Here are the 5 really easy slow cooker recipes I’ve shared over the years.
 You can use the links in the list to jump right to the recipe you want to read and use:

 - “Fried” Chicken in the Crock Pot